-Tree Pit Dimensions: Typical 6'x12' tree planting area, with exception that in areas with limited sidewalk width the pits are reduced to five feet (5') to provide a minimum of six feet (6') of pedestrian zone.
-Low groundcover and shrub plantings in tree pits will be low-maintenance and water-efficient selections.
-Tree selection will be informed by adjacent parking conditions (i.e. on-street vs no on-street parking conditions).
-Small trees or columnar varieties are preferred where travel lanes are adjacent to the curb and vehicles tend to compete with and impact growth habits of larger trees.
-Kimley-Horn will coordinate with City arborist for proper tree section.
-Tree
+- Tree Pit Dimensions: Typical 6'x12' tree planting area, with exception that in areas with limited sidewalk width the pits vary in width, with the minimum width being 4'-7", to provide a min. six feet (6') clear pedestrian zone.
+Low groundcovers, perennials, and shrubs will be planted in the tree pits that are low-maintenance and water efficient selections. - Tree selection will be informed by several factors: - Species form and proven hardiness in urban conditions - the presence of overhead power lines - adjacent parking conditions (i.e. on-street vs no on-street parking conditions) - existing tree species

+Kimley-Horn has coordinated with City arborist for proper tree section.